Red Oak Wood

 Sustainability

-Red oak is one of the most environmentally friendly woods, and is best selling products from exotic wood suppliers in India.
+Red oak is one of the most environmentally friendly woods, and is best selling products from FSC-certified wood suppliers in India.
 The IUCN has classified red oaks as a species of least concern since they are more common than white oaks, are not included in the CITES Appendices, and are not listed in the CITES Appendices.

 Common Uses